-Students who complete the general education core requirements at one University of Hawai'i campus before transferring will be considered upon transfer to have satisfied the general education core requirements at any other University of Hawai'i campus (as of Fall 2011).
+Starting in Fall 2011, students who complete the general education core requirements at one University of Hawai'i campus before transferring will be considered upon transfer to have satisfied the general education core requirements at any other University of Hawai'i campus.

-Associate in Arts Degree (AA)
+Associate in Arts Degree

 The Associate in Arts degree is awarded to students who complete a general program of liberal arts courses which may be applied to meet baccalaureate degree requirements at a four-year college or to fulfill the general education interests of the student.
-Students who plan to transfer to other colleges, including the University of Hawaiʻi at Mānoa, should work closely with a counselor to help ensure that courses taken for the AA degree are also applicable at their next campus.
+Students who plan to transfer to other colleges, including the University of Hawaiʻi at M $\bar{a}$ noa, should work closely with a counselor to help ensure that courses taken for the AA degree are also applicable at their next campus.

-Associate in Science Degree (AS)
+Associate in Science Degree

-The Associate in Science degree is designed to prepare students for employment in career and technical fields, and/or transfer to a baccalaureate granting institution in a science technology, engineering, mathematics, or other articulated baccalaureate-level programs of study.
+The Associate in Science degree is designed to prepare students for employment in career and technical fields, and/or transfer to a baccalaureate granting institution in a science technology, engineering, mathematics or other articulated baccalaureate-level programs of study.